christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 This book traces Christiantiy all the way back to its antecedent, the Scythian snake-worshiping cults, to the Sarapis cult, to the Roman (Bosphoran) imperial cult, then finishes with the subversion of the Bosphoran cult.

-A few things you need to know before you read my book:
+A few things that you need to know before you read my book:

 -Much of what we know of ancient history is fabricated by the Jesuits and Vatican.
 The Egyptian-Persian-Indian-Greek-Roman elite were Sarmatian/Saka warlords